 After the water is filtered and disinfected.
 Fluoride is added for dental protection (as recommended by the American Dental Association) and phosphate is added to stabilize the water for lead and copper corrosion control.

 Our Treatment Plant utilizes sodium hypochlorite as the primary disinfectant.
-Chlorination is the process of adding chlorine to drinking water to disinfect it and kill germs.
+Chlorination is the process of adding chlorine to drinking water to disinfect it.
 Different processes can be used to achieve safe levels of chlorine in drinking water.
 Chlorine is available as compressed elemental gas, sodium hypochlorite solution (NaOCl) or solid calcium hypochlorite (Ca(OCl).
-While the chemicals could be harmful in high doses, when they are added to water, they all mix in and spread out, resulting in low levels that kill germs but are still safe to drink.
+While the chemicals could be harmful in high doses, when they are added to water, they all mix in and spread out, resulting in low levels that disinfect the drinking water but are still safe to drink.

 Perfluorinated compounds (PFOA/PFOS)